netsys-edinburgh/nervion-powder/doc/scenarios.md

 # Nervion Scenarios

-A Nervion scenario, is a JSON file that specifies the entire RAN architecture and the behaviour of the UEs that are part of it.
-The structure of a Nervion scenario is exactly the same independetnly of the core network used (4G or 5G).
+A Nervion scenario is a JSON file that specifies the entire RAN architecture to be emulated and the behavior of the UEs that are part of it.
+The structure of a Nervion scenario is independent of the core network used (4G or 5G).

 ## What a Nervion scenario looks like?